Skip to main content

 You need to convince them that this is super valuable and that it will make a difference.

-Useful feedback actually looks like show them good examples give them great examples of great feedback.
+Useful feedback actually looks like showing them good examples gives them great examples of great feedback.
 So I’m going to show you some great examples [00:18:00] that you can either use yourself, just reuse in the deck, or you can switch it out for your own versions.
 And then outline the questions to ask the customer to help get to the heart of the problem.

-And as I said, you’re going to be able to download this deck and bring it to your own update it to meet your your own brand and have it meet your own needs.
+And as I said, you’re going to be able to download this deck and bring it to your own, update it to meet your own brand and have it meet your own needs.
 So shall we jump in now?
-As I said, remember that this is a downloadable for you to edit and adapt and use yourself for your own teams.
+As I said, remember that this is downloadable for you to edit and adapt and use yourself for your own teams.

 Here we [00:19:00] go.
 So this is your title slide.
 Once you’re in here, you welcome everybody in and thank them for their time and make sure that everyone knows why they’re here.
 But the first slide tells them why you’re standing in front of them asking for their help so that you can make the product the best it can be for the good of everyone.